Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 If you’re interested in pursuing this line of work, remember who the audience is.
 You’re not only catering to WordPress developers who know how to modify themes and supplement them with plugins.
 You’re also targeting novice users who want an easy way to set up a site that looks professional and works flawlessly.
 So your goal should always be to create a high-performing WordPress theme that doesn’t leave users with an exorbitant amount of work to do on their own.

-In terms of making money, the process is the same as with plugins.
-The main difference being the marketplaces where you can sell them.
+In terms of making money with WordPress, the process is the same as with plugins.
+The main difference is the marketplaces where you can sell them.
 Creative Market and ThemeForest are the most popular.
 You can sell these on your own too, but I’ll cover that a little later.

 7. Design Premium WordPress Child Themes